badicsalex/ar-drivers-rs/README.md

 ## Legal stuff

-The protocol was obtained by reverse engineering proprietary drivers.
+Some parts of the protocol was obtained with reverse engineering.

-This is explicitly allowed in the EU for interworking purposes, it's probably fair use everywhere else, but you should check your own country's laws.
+Reverse engineering explicitly allowed in the EU for interworking purposes, it's probably fair use everywhere else, but you should check your own country's laws.

 The project is not affiliated with Rokid, Mad Gaze or any other related entities.